IRafique2/AI-Lesson-Planner/README.md

-# **AI Lesson Planner**
+# **AI Education Toolkit**

 ## **Overview**

-The AI Lesson Planner is an interactive web application designed for educators, trainers, instructional designers, and students who need fast, structured, and high-quality learning materials.
+The AI Education Toolkit is an interactive web application designed for educators, trainers, instructional designers, and students who need fast, structured, and high-quality learning materials.
 By leveraging a custom Groq-powered LLM and LangChain pipelines, the app can automatically generate:

 * Learning objectives
 * Detailed lesson plans